Team Around the Family Supporting Tools

 - ALL family members should be included within the assessment.
 This includes all children and all adults residing within the household.

-This is a copy of a blank CAF for professionals to use with families.
+This is a copy of a blank EHAT form for professionals to use with families.
 Please click on the form to open it.

 If the child/parent doesn’t want to participate, the practitioner cannot proceed.
-However, if this increases the practitioner’s worries they need to discuss with their manager and the Early Help and CAF team social worker.
+However, if this increases the practitioner’s worries they need to discuss with their manager and the Early Help Social Worker.

 The Guide to Integrated Working is the threshold document.
 It details the four levels of need against which the needs of an individual child or young person can be assessed and it informs as to whether their needs can be met by universal services, or whether one or more other agencies might need to work together to make sure the child’s needs are met.

-The Guide to Integrated Working sets out the principles for multi-agency working at Level 3 on the continuum of need, often known as CAF and TAF.
+The Guide to Integrated Working sets out the principles for multi-agency working at Level 3 on the continuum of need, known as EHAT and TAF.
 Please click on the guide to open it.

-After you have completed the TAF training and you have completed the CAF, the lead professional welcome pack contains tools to help you.
+After you have completed the TAF training and you have completed the EHAT, the lead professional welcome pack contains tools to help you.
 Please click on the pack to open it.

 Although the pack contains the TAF minutes template a separate one is below for ease.